aleph2c/miros/doc/batterychargingexample.rst

 involved.
 If specific drawings are too technical for some members, efforts should be made to explain what they mean so everyone can participate in the conversation.
 Here is an example of such a conversation to discover how to build a single three stage battery charger.
-But if you want to skip the conversation and just jump to the design, click :ref:`here <batterychargingexample-single-unit-three-stage-battery-charger-design>`.

 ----